 Summary: You have the right to access safe, quality healthcare and to be treated with respect.
 Raising your concerns when this doesn’t happen protects your rights and can improve the health system for all Victorians.
 How can I launch a complaint with the Health Complaints Commissioner?

-Title: Mental health services
+Title: Mental health services in Victoria

 Summary: This subtitled video provides information on the range of mental health support services available in Victoria 24 hours a day, seven days a week.
 It outlines how these services can provide treatment, information, tools and advice on how to deal with a range of mental health issues.